ask-MoidAhmed/Intermediate-Excel-Workbook/README.md

-# 🗂 Excel Data Pipeline Workbook (Intermediate-Advanced Level)
+# 🗂 Excel SQL Data Pipeline (Intermediate–Advanced Level)

 **By Moid Ahmed**
-*Information Systems student at SNHU | Fulfillment & Data Analysis Specialist*
+*Information Systems Student at SNHU | Fulfillment & Data Analysis Specialist*

 ---

 ## 📋 Overview

-This project simulates a **full data pipeline for a company** using an Excel workbook that mimics a **relational database**.
-The workbook contains multiple linked sheets: Customers, Orders, Products, Inventory, Departments, Staff, Shipments, Returns, Reviews, Tracking, and more.
-It integrates dynamic calculations, validation checks, and cross-referenced keys using **XLOOKUPs, helper columns, and structured tables** to maintain data integrity and support scalable analysis.
+This project demonstrates a **hybrid data pipeline** that begins with a multi-sheet Excel workbook designed to simulate a **relational database**.
+The workbook includes interconnected tables—Customers, Orders, Products, Inventory, Departments, Staff, Shipments, Returns, Reviews, Tracking, and more—each linked through cross-referenced keys and maintained with **XLOOKUPs, helper columns, structured tables, and data validation**.

+As Excel reaches its practical limits in querying and analyzing complex, interrelated datasets, the workflow transitions to **SQL-based analysis**.
+By importing the Excel tables into a relational database environment (e.g., SQLite or SQL Server), I use **JOINs, aggregations, filtering, and conditional logic** to perform more scalable and efficient analysis.
+This shift highlights the strengths of each tool and mirrors real-world data handling practices in business intelligence and analytics.

 ---

 ## 🔧 Steps Completed